kristianvaula/Square/README.md

 # SQUARE
+SQUARE was a one-week intensive project that counted for 100% of the grade-basis in the fourth semester course IDATT2105 - Full Stack Applikasjonsutvikling.
+Among the requirements included a frontend using Vuejs, backend using Java and Spring Boot and a database using MySQL/H2.

+It was my first project using a frontend framework, as well as a client/server relationship.
+We were only allowed to use clean CSS, and not any frameworks like Tailwind.
+The database communcation was done using JDBC.

 SQUARE is a web application that allows users to buy and sell products.
 It also includes a chat functionality, allowing users to communicate with each other and negotiate prices.